walmartlabs/concord-website/docs/getting-started/tasks.md

 for the delay is 5000 milliseconds .

-Time parameter defines the number of times a task can be `retry` and delay is the time span after which it `retry` in case of error.The delay time always be in milliseconds.
+Time parameter defines the number of times a task can be `retry` and delay is the time span after which it `retry` in case of error.The delay time is always in milliseconds.

 For example the below section execute `myTask` using the provided `in` parameters.